30 Minute Meals: About the show

 Rachael Ray's 30 Minute Meals, based on the cookbook series, debuted on November 17, 2001, and went on hiatus in 2012 for 7 years, then was revived in 2019.
 After writing and releasing her cookbook in 1999, Rachael Ray went on NBC's Today to make soup with Al Roker.
 Two weeks later, she had two pilot shows on TV.

 Criticism of the show

 Criticism of Rachael Ray's show has been levied despite its successes.
 Ray had no formal cooking experience, leading to complaints about the appearance of her food.

 Charlie Dougiello, Ray's director of publicity stated, "Rachael always says that some of the criticisms of her as a chef are correct.
 She is not a chef.
 She whips up meals in a way some chefs would cringe at.
 If she slips up, she slips up.
 We don't stop taping.
 It is just like life."

 Books

-The TV series has also led to a group of cookbooks.
+The TV series has also led to a group of cookbooks published by Lake Isle Press.